AndrewSae/Raspberry-Pi-Pico-Project-Tutorials/Led Blink/README.md

 Save the code to the pico and press the run button if you made all the connections correctly you will see the led flashing

 ## Challenge:
-Use the code that we just made and add another led to the code and the circuit but make it so that they alternate what led is on and off, so if led 1 is on then led 2 is off and make it so that always happening.
+Add another led to the circuit and make it so that the leds alternate what one is off